Senior Digital Strategist

 On the side, Eric is an amateur actor in things you never have or probably ever will see and likes to daydream about being good at piano.
 He is currently taking recommendations for good brunch spots.

-Michael has worked as a digital strategist for nonprofits and agencies for nearly a decade.
-He has managed digital programs for several clean energy-focused organizations, including the Solar Energy Industries Association, Food & Water Watch, and Solar United Neighbors.
+Michael has managed digital strategy for nonprofits, agencies, and campaigns since 2010.
+He was the lead digital staffer for several clean energy-focused organizations, including the Solar Energy Industries Association, Food & Water Watch, and Solar United Neighbors.
 As a consultant, Michael managed digital strategy and website development projects for organizations like the Energy Foundation, the U.S. Agency for International Development, and the White House Office of Science & Technology Policy during the Obama Administration.

-In his spare time, Michael runs a startup indie game development company.
+In his spare time, Michael plays chess and runs a startup indie game development company.
 He loves to practice yoga and spends too much time indulging his love of science fiction in all forms.

 Stephen Solomon is an accomplished digital strategist and online innovator.
 Stephen has over a decade of electoral politics and issue advocacy experience all across the country.
 He got his start in direct mail, helping to bring data science into the political decision-making process when he managed the team that invented the “Voter Report Card” for the Voter Participation Center.